 Committee Report—A document consisting of the text of a bill or resolution and its required attachments that is prepared when the measure is reported from a committee for further consideration by the members of the full chamber.
 The committee report includes the committee's recommendations regarding action on the measure by the chamber and typically must be completed before a measure can proceed through the legislative process.

-Conference Committee Report—A report issued to both chambers of the legislature by the members of a conference committee appointed to resolve the differences between the house and senate versions of a bill or joint resolution.
-The report includes the final text of the measure as agreed upon by the conference committee members and a three-column side-by-side analysis that compares the house, senate, and conference committee versions of the measure.
+Conference Committee Report—A report issued to both chambers of the legislature by the members of a conference committee appointed to resolve the differences between the House and Senate versions of a bill or joint resolution.
+The report includes the final text of the measure as agreed upon by the conference committee members and a three-column side-by-side analysis that compares the House, Senate, and conference committee versions of the measure.
 Each chamber votes to accept or reject the conference committee report as is, without further amendment.
-See also CONFERENCE COMMITTEE under COMMITTEE and SIDE-BY-SIDE ANALYSIS.
+See also Conference Committee under Committee; Side-by-Side Analysis.

 Minority Report—A committee report issued by one or more members of a committee that disagree with the report adopted by the majority of the committee.